mattermost/mattermost-developer-documentation/site/content/integrate/slash-commands/_index.md

 By default, Mattermost prohibits outgoing connections that resolve to certain common IP ranges, including the loopback (`127.0.0.0/8`) and various private-use subnets.

 During development, you may override this behaviour by setting `ServiceSettings.AllowedUntrustedInternalConnections` to `"127.0.0.0/8"` in your `config.json` or via **System Console > Advanced > Developer**.
-See the [admin guide's notes](https://docs.mattermost.com/configure/environment-configuration-settings.html#allow-untrusted-internal-connections) for more details.
+See the [configuration settings documentation](https://docs.mattermost.com/configure/environment-configuration-settings.html#allow-untrusted-internal-connections) for more details.

 ### Should I configure my slash command to use `POST` or `GET`?